waterloo-rocketry/daq/inflight_recording/README.md

 ### Getting the IP of your PC

 These are Windows instructions.
-If you have a Linux, you already know how to do this.
+If you have Linux, you already know how to do this.
 If you have a mac, MPV doesn't work on it anyway.

 1. Ensure you are connected to the same network as the Pi
 1. Open a command prompt